ds-sebastian/Pa-GPTrick/README.md

 The `preprocess.py` script takes the full transcript and simply removes non-dialogue lines.
 The result is stored in `spongebob_anthology_cleaned.txt`.

+After a clean version of the transcript is created, navigate to `data/spongebob/` and run the `prepare.py` (from  [NanoGPT](https://github.com/karpathy/nanoGPT)) script to make the training and test splits.

 ## Training

 Use `train.py` to train the model, with the either the following arguments